shaadmhd/Automation/README.md

 5.  **Restart PC (Highly Recommended):** After the installation of the build tools completes, it's highly recommended to **restart your PC**.
 This ensures that all necessary environment variables are correctly updated.

+e.
+Install Microsoft Edge WebDriver (Manual Download)

+The automation script needs a special driver (`msedgedriver.exe`) to control your Edge browser.
+This driver must be manually downloaded and placed in a specific location.

+1. **Find your Microsoft Edge browser version:**

+   * Open Microsoft Edge.

+   * Click the three dots `...` in the top-right corner.

+   * Go to `Help and feedback` > `About Microsoft Edge`.

+   * Note down the full version number (e.g., `126.0.2592.56`).

+2. **Download the matching `msedgedriver.exe`:**

+   * Go to the official Microsoft Edge WebDriver download page: <https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/>

+   * **CRITICAL:** Download the `msedgedriver.exe` version that **EXACTLY matches the first three parts of your Edge browser version**.
+For example, if your Edge is `126.0.2592.56`, download the WebDriver for `126.0.2592.x`.

+   * Choose the correct platform (e.g., `x64` for most modern Windows systems).

+3. **Create a dedicated folder for the driver:**

+   * On your `C:` drive, create a new folder named `SeleniumDrivers`.

+   * The full path should be: `C:\SeleniumDrivers`

+4. **Place the `msedgedriver.exe` in the folder:**

+   * After downloading, you will likely get a `.zip` file.
+Extract the `msedgedriver.exe` file from this zip.

+   * Copy (or move) the extracted `msedgedriver.exe` file into the `C:\SeleniumDrivers` folder you just created.

+5. **Important: Keep the driver updated!**

+   * If your Microsoft Edge browser updates to a new version, the existing `msedgedriver.exe` might stop working, causing the automation script to fail.

+   * If the script fails after an Edge update, repeat steps 1-4 to download the **new, matching version** of `msedgedriver.exe` and replace the old one in `C:\SeleniumDrivers`.

 ---

 ### 2. Set Up the Project in VS Code